-There’s no cure for dermatomyositis.
+There’s no cure for dermatomyositis for most people.
 Treatment can improve the condition of your skin and muscle weakness.
 Available treatments include medication, physical therapy, and surgery.
-The most common treatment is corticosteroids.

 Corticosteroid medications, such as prednisone, are the preferred method of treatment in most cases.
 You can take them by mouth or apply them to your skin.
 Corticosteroids lower the response of your immune system, which reduces the amount of inflammation-causing antibodies.

 If corticosteroids alone don’t improve your symptoms, your doctor might prescribe other medications to suppress your immune system.

 You’re producing antibodies that target your skin and muscles if you have dermatomyositis.
 Intravenous immunoglobulin (IVIG) uses healthy antibodies to block these antibodies.
 IVIG consists of a mixture of antibodies that have been collected from thousands of healthy people who have donated their blood.
 These antibodies are given to you through an IV.

 Your doctor might suggest additional treatments, such as: